Severson-Group/AMDC-Hardware/docs/isoSPI.md

 1. Implement four isoSPI and four differential I/O interfaces.

-2. Implement voltage level translator to interface with FPGA that operates at 1.8V.
+2. Implement a voltage level translator to interface with the FPGA that operates at 1.8V.

 ## Block Diagram / External Connections